dissyulina/cookle-cookbook/README.md

      * **Search Bar** : Right away centered in the middle of the hero-image, a Search Bar allows users to search a recipe.
 After the users click the search button, they will be brought to the Explore Recipes page with the result of their query.
      * **Carousel** : There are three carousels in the home page, displaying 8 Popular Recipes, 8 Newest Recipes, and 6 Cookbook Recommendation.
 Carousel was chosen to add some interactive section for the user, also to allow more contents to be displayed.
      * **Sign Up** : A small section inviting the users to register to site by explaining how the website works.
-     * **Invite Your Friends** : Also a small section to convince users to invite their friends and family to join Cookle.
+     * **Invite Your Friends** : A small section to convince users to invite their friends and family to join Cookle.
+An email is sent to the email address provided by the user with a link to register to Cookle.

    - **Explore Recipes**
      * **Search Bar** : Search bar function allowing users to search for a recipe.